kubearmor/KubeArmor/getting-started/deployment_guide.md

 <details>
   <summary>To set up KubeArmor using MiniKube cluster</summary>

-  If virtualbox and vagrant are not installed on your machine, please the following commands in advance.
+  If virtualbox and vagrant are not installed on your machine, please run the following commands in advance.
   ```
   $ cd KubeArmor/contribution/minikube
   ```